I got a call from Marriott to make this Architectural Photo of their reception area in their Marriott Residence Inn in Cherry Hill, NJ.

 That’s saying a lot considering the vast scientific and artistic knowledge required by interior photographers of yesterday.
 In the past excellent photographers were sought out to “bring out the original design intent” of the architect and interior designer and some came pretty close.
 Today the photographer, using all of his digital palettes, is able to capture the actual look of an interior without trampling the original design with the artificial light required to get a usable exposure on film.

-With modern digital cameras Tilt and Shift articulating lenses mimic many of the adjustments photographers used with adjustable view cameras.
+With modern digital cameras, Tilt and Shift articulating lenses mimic many of the adjustments photographers used with their adjustable view cameras.

-I use the tremendous line of Tilt and Shift lenses from Hartblei/Zeiss optics in Germany and the fantastic 17mm TSE from Canon.
+I use the tremendous line of Tilt and Shift lenses from Hartblei/Zeiss optics in Germany and the fantastic TSE tilt/shift lenses from Canon.

 I’m very proud to be a featured photographer on the Hartblei/Zeiss optics company website in Germany.